 Professor Luis.
 P. Villarreal, Molecular Biology and Biochemistry, was recently featured in a Huffington Post Science article, discussing his career and views on viruses.
 Notably, Professor Villarreal discussed his recent New York Academy of Sciences paper and stated that he considers viruses active organisms that are not only the biggest component of the biomass but comprise 10 percent of the human genome.

 Does having more skin fat help fight infections?
-Research by Ayala faculty has revealed an interesting answer.
+Research by School of Biological Sciences faculty has revealed an interesting answer.
 Professor Maksim Plikus, Developmental and Cell Biology, and his laboratory partners recently contributed to a new study that revealed skin fat to be part of the human body’s innate immune response.
 The study showed that during a bacterial infection, activation of skin’s adipose progenitors and the secretion of antimicrobial peptides ultimately form a newly recognized arm of the innate immune response.

 David Fruman, Professor of Molecular Biology & Biochemistry, was awarded a five year grant from the NIH-BEST initiative.
 This grant will support professional and career development of graduate students and postdoctoral fellows across biomedical sciences at UCI.